evoactivity/ember-svg-jar/README.md

 ## Features

-- a visual workflow to find and use your assets the fastest way possible
+- a <a href="https://svgjar-demo.web.app" target="_blank">visual workflow</a> to find and use your assets the fastest way possible
 - automatic SVG optimization (it can cut file size by half or more)
 - work out of the box (no configuration needed)
 - an easy to use helper `{{svg-jar "asset-name"}}`